zulip/zulip/help/user-list.md

 !!! keyboard_tip ""

-    The <kbd>W</kbd> keyboard shortcut to search people reveals the user list if it is hidden.
+    The <kbd>W</kbd> keyboard shortcut to filter users reveals the user list if it is hidden.

 {end_tabs}